kpomer/raspberry-pi-scripts/system-scripts/api-maintenance/systemctl-README.md

 ### Systemctl Commands

 - Reload Systemd Manager Config and Restart Service.
-Run this after any code or configuration changes
+Run this after any code or configuration changes by executing the `api-reload-restart.sh` script in this directory

   ```bash
   sudo systemctl daemon-reload